toomuchdesign/82-commandments/README.md

 # 82 commandments

-Reyna D'Assia's 82 commandments as told by Alejandro Jodorowsky available as a handy JS package.
+Gurdjieff's 82 commandments as told by Reyna D'Assia to Alejandro Jodorowsky available as a handy JS package.

 - Ground your attention on yourself.
 Be conscious at every moment of what you are thinking, sensing, feeling, desiring, and doing.
 - Always finish what you have begun.